Howard Korder

 Howard Korder is an American screenwriter and playwright.
-He is the author of the 1988 coming-of-age play Boy's Life, which earned him a Pulitzer Prize for Drama nomination.
+He is the author of the 1988 coming-of-age play Boys' Life, which earned him a Pulitzer Prize for Drama nomination.
 His play Search and Destroy was adapted into a film in 1995.
 Among the screenplays he has written are The Passion of Ayn Rand and Lakeview Terrace.
 He is also one of the writers of Boardwalk Empire.